madewithkoji/koji-database-sdk/README.md

 # Koji Database SDK

-**SDK for communicating between Koji template and its in-built database service.**
+**SDK for communicating between a Koji template and its in-built database service.**

 ## Overview